trow-land/Python-Masterclass-OOP/README.md

 ## Directory Structure:
 - **Game Directory**:
   - A simplified game simulation designed to demonstrate the creation of various character classes with distinct attributes and methods.
-  - **Key Concepts**: OOP, Encapsulation, Class Imports, Method Overloading, Super Methods, and Properties.
+  - **Key Concepts**: OOP, Encapsulation, Class Imports, Method Overriding, Super Methods, and Properties.

 - **Songs Directory**:
   - A program engineered to parse song information from a text file and instantiate respective Artist, Album, and Song objects.